Pinna nobilis

-Pinna nobilis, whose common name is the noble pen shell or fan mussel, is a large species of Mediterranean clam, a marine bivalve mollusc in the family Pinnidae, the pen shells.
+Pinna nobilis, known by the common names noble pen shell and fan mussel, is a large species of Mediterranean clam, a marine bivalve mollusc in the family Pinnidae, the pen shells.

 It reaches up to 120 cm of shell length.
 It produces a rare manganese-containing porphyrin protein known as pinnaglobin.

 Description

 The bivalve shell is usually 30–50 cm long, but can reach 120 cm.
 Its shape differs depending on the region it inhabits.
 Like all pen shells, it is relatively fragile to pollution and shell damage.
 It attaches itself to rocks using a strong byssus composed of many silk-like threads which used to be made into cloth.
 The animal secretes these fibres from its byssus gland; they consist of keratin and other proteins and may be as long as 6 cm.
 The inside of the shell is lined with brilliant mother-of-pearl.

-As with other members of its genus, Pinna nobilis hosts symbiotic shrimp which live inside its shell.
+As with other members of its genus, Pinna nobilis hosts symbiotic crustaceans which live inside its shell; in this case it is the shrimp Pontonia pinnophylax and the pea crab Nepinnotheres pinnotheres.
 It is believed that when it sees a threat, the shrimp warns the host, perhaps by retracting its claws or even by pinching.
 The clam then closes shut.
-It has been demonstrated that the shrimp has a similar filter-feeding diet to its host and the relationship is likely mutualistic.
+It has been demonstrated that the shrimp has a similar filter-feeding diet to its host, and the relationship is likely mutualistic.